 Cúirt International Festival of Literature and National University of Ireland Galway present Breaking Ground Ireland, a landmark project showcasing and celebrating 80 writers and illustrators from ethnic minority backgrounds, including Irish Traveller writers, from the island of Ireland.

 Visibility is an important step in building a career as a writer and Breaking Ground will provide an opportunity for writers from culturally diverse backgrounds to build a platform for their work.
-Learn more about the project and respond to our call for writers here.Learn More
+Learn more about the project here.Learn More

 Irish Writers Centre Young Writer Delegates